top of page

 7) Health Matters

 BESS participants are responsible for arranging their own health insurance and related matters.
+We strongly advise you to do that before you leave your country of residence.
 When you arrive in Amsterdam, BESS will provide information on the location of nearby doctors, drugstores, pharmacies, and hospitals in Amsterdam.

 8) International Travel